Madhubala11-09/BIOS_HARDWARE_TASKS/BLE_CTF.md

 # FLAG 16:
 This task requires us to connect to a particular mtu.
 Open the interactive mode of gatttool then we used mtu 247 then while we read the flag handle, it gave Set your connection MTU to 444, so when i changed to 444 i got the flag.

 ATT Maximum Transmission Unit (MTU) is the maximum length of an ATT packet.
+MTU is 23 bytes by default.
+In this, 3 bytes are for the protocol header, and rest 20 bytes are for the actual data

 # FLAG 17: